jhburns/3GCI/Documentation/Errors.md

 1. Npm/yarn doesn't install packages correctly.
 This can be fixed by updating packages or adding extra dependencies.
 In extreme cases like `imagemin-mozjpeg` apt-get may be needed to install packages to install.
 1. Webpack error.
 These are generally caused by incorrectly made configs.
 FIx and rerun.
-1. Hugo error. these can be syntax error, or content error.
+1. Hugo error.
+These can be syntax error, or content error.
 Fix syntax or add needed content and rerun.

 For all back-end error, these will not be shown to the end-user and instead are not build and deployed by netlify.
 As a result Admin can take their time to fix.